 - Elementary school students: two tenths (.2) mile, except in situations where safety dictates a shorter or longer distance. - Middle school students: four tenths (.4) mile, except in situations where safety dictates a shorter or longer distance. - High school students: six tenths (.6) mile, except in situations where safety dictates a shorter or longer distance. - Special needs students: as indicated in the student's IEP/IAP when special consideration is required. - Stops should be arranged at closer intervals during periods of darkness or inclement weather unless doing so would disrupt the bus schedule by more than five (5) minutes. - Bus drivers must report any unsafe conditions at bus stops to the designated Transportation Coordinator, who will assist the driver in determining the appropriate course of action. - Children must ride the bus to which they have been assigned and board/disembark at the designated bus stop every day.
-Drivers shall report students who do not observe this requirement in accordance with the student disciplinary procedures. - Requests to change a bus route to accommodate a student should be forwarded to the Principal for initial approval.
-The Principal will forward the request to the Executive Director of Transportation and the Director of Transportation for a final determination. - Hub stops are designed for parents to escort their students to the central meeting place. - Hub stops cannot be changed unless there is a safety/hazard issue at the stop. - Hub stops can be located on a major thoroughfare if needed. - Students new to the bus must ride at least one time in the morning to continue riding in all successive evenings.
-This is done to establish that the daily stop is active.
+Drivers shall report students who do not observe this requirement in accordance with the student disciplinary procedures. - Requests to change a bus route in order to accommodate a student should be forwarded to the designated Transportation Coordinator or the Executive Director of Transportation for a final determination.